 - The VVMTA is also working with the USFS to continue rerouting additional sections of the Cougar Ridge Trail in 2020.

 - In the summer of 2018 the VVMTA began the construction of the Everkrisp Trail.
 This is the first new trail built on USFS land in over 10 years in Eagle County.
 The VVMTA launched the Eagle County Trail Fund and was able to purchase a new mini-excavator to build this trail and many more in the future.
-The new Everkrisp Trail will be 4 miles long with 1,000′ of climbing and descending.
+The new Everkrisp Trail is 4 miles long with 1,000′ of climbing and descending.
 It will create many loops for all trail users to enjoy!

 - The Everkrisp Trail intersects Whisky Creek and connects the communities of Minturn and Eagle-Vail.
 Even more importantly, this new trail legally opens Whiskey Creek to mountain bikes once again!